The green line in the graphic above is a true representation of the blog income from The Conscientious Eater!

 - Faith crushing it on The Conscientious Eater by creating delicious vegan recipes that are easy to make and use whole food ingredients.
 She’s also creating super-helpful meal prep guides on her YouTube channel.

-- I read Rich Dad, Poor Dad in May, which led me to challenge us to see if we could 5x the income from this blog by the end of the summer.
+- Me reading Rich Dad, Poor Dad in May of 2018 which led me to challenge us to see if we could 5x the income from this blog by the end of that summer.
 (There’s a reason this book is The #1 Book In Personal Finance Of All Time.
 The $5 + time spent reading it has paid off in spades!)

-- Faith sent me one of Pinch Of Yum’s income reports so I could get started learning how to monetize a food blog.
+- Faith sending me one of Pinch Of Yum’s income reports so I could get started learning how to monetize a food blog.

-- We hit our goal of 5x’ing the income for this blog… just in the nick of time. =)
+- Us hitting our goal of 5x’ing the income for this blog in August of 2018… just in the nick of time. =)

 If you’re an aspiring food blogger, our hope is that this income report will help you just as much as Pinch Of Yum’s income report helped us.